home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 The `rfxtrx` platform support sensors that communicate in the frequency range of 433.92 MHz.

-Also several switches and other devices will also expose sensor entities with battery status as well as signal level
+Also, several switches and other devices will also expose sensor entities with battery status as well as the signal level.

 ### Binary Sensors